by Donna Jean Gerrier – Senior Care

 (Visit the Wills & Estate Planning section of the Government of BC website for more information)

-Investigate before you invest in a facility.
+Investigate before you invest in a Senior Care Facility.

 Before moving your parents to a live-in facility, become familiar with the health providers and services that are available in the surrounding community.
 For example, home senior care, pharmacist, physicians, nurses, and occupational and physical therapists.